Dueling Trump-Biden events offer contrasting virus responses

 LANCASTER, Pa.
-(AP) — A presidential campaign that has largely been frozen for several months because of the coronavirus is looking a bit more like those from other years.
-President Donald Trump and Democratic challenger Joe Biden swung through critical battleground states, presenting starkly different visions for America as it struggles with a pandemic.
+(AP) — A presidential campaign that has largely been frozen for several months because of the coronavirus took on a degree of normalcy on Thursday when President Donald Trump and Democratic challenger Joe Biden swung through critical battleground states presenting starkly different visions for a post-pandemic America.

 “Amazingly, he hasn’t grasped the most basic fact of this crisis: To fix the economy we have to get control over the virus,” Biden said.
 “He’s like a child who can’t believe this has happened to him.
 His whining and self-pity.”

 With just over four months remaining until the election, the contrasting styles of Trump and Biden are increasingly on display.
-The president is itching to move past an outbreak that has dashed the economy and resulted in about 125,000 confirmed deaths in the United States, according to figures compiled by Johns Hopkins University.
+The president is itching to move past an outbreak that has dashed the economy and killed more than 125,000 people.
 Biden, meanwhile, is seeking to present himself as a competent and calming leader ready to level with the nation about the hardships that may be required to emerge from the current turmoil.

 Beyond knocking Trump’s leadership, Biden spent much of Thursday defending the Obama administration’s signature health care law and decrying what he said was a White House-led effort to dismantle it via a court challenge.
 It was part of a larger Democratic effort to refocus the 2020 election on health care, an issue that helped the party retake the House last cycle and one it hopes will resonate with even more voters amid the pandemic.